mgrigola/sudoku/README.md

 Also does (not quite yet) OCR given an image of a sudoku puzzle, identifies the board and reads in the numbers.

-to compile code: see code/sudoku.pro would need to change LIBS and INCLUDEPATH to location of opencv/include and /libs on local machine

 I'm using:
 Qt 5.7.1
 Qt Creator 4.2.1
 mingw 5.3
 OpenCV 3.1.0 - this definitely isn't compatible with opencv2.X due to the ml stuff

 To get this running on a new machine:
   Install the stuff above

-  Clone opencv3  and compile with mingw (comes with Qt Creator).
-Need CMake, too/first.
+  Clone opencv3 and make with CMake. use mingw for compiler (comes with Qt Creator)

   Change code/sudoku.pro:
     LIBS += <location of .dll.a files for opencv>
-    INCLUDEPATH += <location of opencv's build/include directory> (include should contain opencv2, and opencv2 contains the .hpp's) by default should save compile output to sudoku/compile/<release|debug>.
+    INCLUDEPATH += <location of opencv's build/include directory> (include should contain opencv2, and opencv2 contains the .hpp's)

+  by default should save compile output to sudoku/compile/<release|debug>.
 I think? unless that's in the .user file if stuff isn't loading right, make sure /data files are there.
 I have hard-coded "../data/<puzzle files>" as the path to load.
 So like         running the executable from /compile/release, you'd need to copy /data into /compile